Double Your Money

 The 8 November 1966 (air date) show came from The House of Friendship, Moscow, Russia, where Monica Rose and Natasha Vasylyeva were both hostesses and, because the Communist Party would not allow money to be given away, the big prize was a television set.
+For this edition of the show, its title was changed to Do You Want to Go On?

 Female hostesses on the show included 18-year-old Valerie Drew and an elderly cleaner named Alice Earley who was taken on by Green after first appearing as a contestant.
 Nancy Roberts (1961–1965), Julie de Marco (1963–1965), Audrey Graham (1966-1968) and Monica Rose (1963–1968), a former accounts clerk from White City, London, a chirpy and popular teenage contestant who was also recruited by Green.
 She went on to host his next show The Sky's the Limit.

 A feature of later shows was a section called "Beat Blackman" where viewers challenged previous contestant Roy Blackman on obscure sport trivia such as naming entire football squads in specific games, prompting Green to ask: "Who painted the goalposts?".

-Directors included Eric Croall (1959–1962), Don Gale (1963 and 1964), Jim Pople (1965 and 1966), and Peter Croft (1967 and 1968).
-Robin Richmond played the organ from 1959 to 1967.